Frky/elph/README.md

 Tool for ELF64 binaries providing several functionalities, among which:

-* display information about ELF header, section table, programme table, symbol table, etc. (output in readelf-like)
+* display information about ELF header, section table, program table, symbol table, etc. (output is readelf-like)
-* provide information about function location in binary (stripped only for now)
+* provide information about function location in binary
 * allow to patch a binary to add code (see limitations in corresponding	section)